A very warm welcome to our international students

 Please note: if your name is now different from the name on the documentation you provide to us, please also upload evidence to support your name change, e.g. deed poll document or marriage certificate.
 All our systems will use the name on your official documentation.

-On-campus enrolment will be held from Monday 19th September 2022 until 30th September 2022.
 Students will be contacted prior to the on-campus enrolment to start the process online.
+On-campus enrolment will be held as per the details below.

 Unconditional Offer Holders